What is Tax Planning: A Comprehensive Guide (2023)

 |Married filing separately||$0||$10,000|

 If you’re not familiar with phase-outs, that’s okay.
-Let’s walk through this for a three taxpayers (all filing as single status on their tax return)
+Let’s walk through this scenario for three taxpayers at varying income levels.
+They are all single filers.

 - David’s MAGI is $160,000.
 He cannot contribute to his Roth IRA at all.